 From time to time, IFFIm funds one-time tactical investments in disease prevention and control.
-These investments are made through GAVI partners such as the United Nations Children's Fund ("UNICEF") and WHO.
+These investments are made through Gavi partners such as the United Nations Children's Fund ("UNICEF") and WHO.
 Each investment targeted a disease that constrains progress towards the United Nations Millennium Development Goals for improved child and maternal health.
 To date, IFFIm has helped to fund the following Investment Cases:

-Yellow Fever Stockpiles: GAVI supported the creation and maintenance of yellow fever vaccine stockpiles to ensure that vaccines are ready for deployment as soon as an outbreak is identified.
+Yellow Fever Stockpiles: Gavi supported the creation and maintenance of yellow fever vaccine stockpiles to ensure that vaccines are ready for deployment as soon as an outbreak is identified.
 The stockpiles also help to secure supply for routine programmes.
 IFFIm funds were used for both outbreak response and preventative campaigns.

-Polio Eradication: GAVI supported intensified eradication activities that were implemented to interrupt wild and vaccine-derived poliovirus transmission.
+Polio Eradication: Gavi supported intensified eradication activities that were implemented to interrupt wild and vaccine-derived poliovirus transmission.
 These activities included sustaining polio surveillance and laboratory activities, improving social mobilisation and enhancing technical assistance.

-Measles Mortality Reduction: GAVI supported efforts to reduce the level of mortality from measles.
-Each year, measles kills nearly 200 thousand people globally, including many children under the age of five.
+Measles Mortality Reduction: Gavi supported efforts to reduce the level of mortality from measles.
 The measles mortality reduction campaign is a partnership among several global health and development agencies to address this major childhood disease.
 Measles vaccination campaigns have become a channel for the delivery of other life-saving interventions, such as bed nets, de-worming medicine and vitamin supplements.

-Maternal and Neonatal Tetanus: GAVI supported a campaign to eliminate maternal and neonatal tetanus.
+Maternal and Neonatal Tetanus: Gavi supported a campaign to eliminate maternal and neonatal tetanus.
 Maternal and neonatal tetanus continues to burden the most poorly served populations in the poorest countries of the world.
 The campaign was implemented to build on existing efforts to improve clean delivery practices and immunisation services in these populations.

-Yellow Fever Continuation: In March 2009, GAVI, IFFIm and GFA boards approved funding for an extension and expansion of GAVI's original yellow fever investment case described above.
+Yellow Fever Continuation: In March 2009, Gavi and IFFIm boards approved funding for an extension and expansion of Gavi's original yellow fever investment case described above.
 The additional funds allowed for increased and extended yellow fever vaccine coverage and also helped offset higher than expected vaccine prices.

-Meningitis Eradication: GAVI supported efforts to eliminate meningococcal A meningitis epidemics in 25 African countries that were estimated to be home to approximately 95% of the world's meningococcal meningitis burden.
+Meningitis Eradication: Gavi supported efforts to eliminate meningococcal A meningitis epidemics in 25 African countries that were estimated to be home to approximately 95% of the world's meningococcal meningitis burden.
 Meningococcal meningitis is a bacterial disease that mainly affects children and can result in death or permanent disability.

-From its inception to 31 December 2013, IFFIm approved the following amounts for disbursement to help fund GAVI's Investment Cases:
+From its inception to 31 December 2014, IFFIm approved the following amounts for disbursement to help fund Gavi's Investment Cases:

-In Millions of US\$ Approvals from Inception to 2013
+In Millions of US\$ Approvals from Inception to 2014

 Yellow fever stockpile and eradication 101

 Polio eradication 191

 Measles mortality reduction 139

 Maternal and neonatal tetanus 62

 Meningitis eradication 68

 Total Investment Cases approvals 561